jfflbnntt/dmsguild/expandedArmory/weapon/tables/simple_melee.md

 ##### Simple Melee Weapons

 Simple melee weapons are easily made or improvised from tools on hand.
-Commoners frequently have a access to a dagger, club, quarterstaff, or farming implements while militia and guards are often equipped with a spear.
-Simple weapons tend to do less damage and have fewer beneficial properties than martial weapons, however they also cost less and are commonly found.
+Commoners frequently have a access to a dagger, club, quarterstaff, or farming implements while militia and guards are often equipped with a mace or spear.

 ___
 | Name | Variants | Damage | Cost | Weight | Properties |